ZhekaiJin/the-Cooper-Mapper/L_SLAM/README.md

 # L - SLAM Module

 This is an implementation of the simultaneous localization and mapping (SLAM) solution for Lidar systems.
-The implementation is based on the method described [here](https://www.ri.cmu.edu/publications/loam-lidar-odometry-and-mapping-in-real-time/) and aimed to be a stand-alone module to support any mobile Lidar systems and mostly Velodyne LiDAR.
-This work is under the [Cooper Mapper](../) Project
+The implementation is based on the method described [here](https://www.ri.cmu.edu/publications/loam-lidar-odometry-and-mapping-in-real-time/) and aimed to be a stand-alone module to support any mobile Lidar systems and mostly Velodyne Lidar.
+This work is under the [Cooper Mapper](https://github.com/ZhekaiJin/the-Cooper-Mapper) Project

 ## LOAM in a nutshell
 [Lidar Odometry and Mapping ](https://www.ri.cmu.edu/publications/loam-lidar-odometry-and-mapping-in-real-time/) is the the-state-of-arts Lidar SLAM algorithm that can estimate odometry and construct a map simultaneously.
 It has keypoints granularity and needs data input from a 3D Lidar setup and optional IMU data.